-Normal coffee has many health benefits that do not apply to decaffeinated coffee.
-These include improved mental health, increased metabolism, and improved athletic performance and reduced risk of liver damage.
+Normal coffee has many health benefits that do not apply to decaf coffee.
+These include improved mental health, increased metabolism, and improved athletic performance, and reduced risk of liver damage.

 Decaffeinated drinks can be a good alternative to coffee for people sensitive to caffeine.
 Pregnant girls, adolescents and those with certain drugs may want to be more caffeine-free than normal.

 Coffee is one of the healthiest drinks in the world.
-It is loaded with antioxidants and reduces the risk of all types of serious diseases.
+It contains antioxidants and reduces the risk of all types of serious diseases.
 However, not everyone can drink coffee because caffeine can cause problems in some people.

-For these people, decaffeinated drink is a great way to enjoy a coffee, unless there are no side effects of caffeine.
+For these people, the decaffeinated coffee drink is a great way to enjoy, unless there are no side effects of caffeine.
 Decaf has the greatest health benefits, but none of the side effects.